 The President & Chief Executive Officer of Millennial Lithium is Exercising Options

-In addition to Farhad Abasov, 5 other MLNLF executives reported Sell trades in the last month.
-Following Farhad Abasov’s last MLNLF Sell transaction on December 31, 2019, the stock climbed by 1.4%.
+In addition to Farhad Abasov, 6 other MLNLF executives reported Sell trades in the last month.
+Over the last month, Farhad Abasov has reported another 3 Sell trades on MLNLF for a total of $338.1K.

 See today’s analyst top recommended stocks >>